Public Relations Experts Focus on Tolerance and Tech at International Conference

 On the technology side, the highlight of the exhibit hall — if not the entire conference — was a media experiment called News at Seven, built by three students from the Robert R. McCormick School of Engineering and Applied Science at Northwestern University.
 The students, Sanjay C. Sood, Sara Owsley, and Nathan D. Nichols, invented an application that pulls media from YouTube and a variety of other new media sources to create a dynamic montage on any given subject, hosted by avatars who editorialize the subject matter by reading opinions from the blogosphere.

 This stuff is light years beyond blogs and podcasts, and I was so jazzed talking to these students I wanted to take them all home with me.
 And get this…they think Second Life sucks.

-I have nothing but heartfelt thanks and appreciation to PRSA for bringing them out to the conference, and respect and admiration for Kristian Hammond who runs the program at Northwestern for leading these young geniuses through this remarkable experiment.
+I have nothing but heartfelt thanks and appreciation to PRSA for bringing them to the conference and respect and admiration for Kristian Hammond, who runs the program at Northwestern, for leading these young geniuses through this remarkable experiment.

 At the party, I ran into my friends Joanne Killen and Mike Furtney of the Killeen Furtney Public Relations Group.
 Joanne was nice enough to introduce me to VIPs from Counselor's Academy, including Roy D. Vaughn, APR of Katcher Vaughn & Bailey Public Relations in Tennessee, whom I enjoyed talking to.